idamoltke/LocalNgsRelate/README.md

 1       118617  0.318185        1       4.6829086584325724e-01  5.3170913415127108e-01  0.0000000000000000e+00
 ```

-If you as shown below run the program with “2>&1 | tee exampleoutput.fulllog” added to the end of your command your will get an additional output file (exampleoutput.fulllog), which contains everything that would otherwise be written to the screen.
-This can be helpful if you want to assess convergence (for details see “Run examples” below).
+If you - as shown in the run examples below - run the program with “2>&1 | tee exampleoutput.fulllog” added to the end of your command your will get an additional output file (exampleoutput.fulllog), which contains everything that would otherwise be written to the screen.
+This can be helpful if you want to assess convergence (for details about this see “Run examples” below).
 To get this to work you need the program tee installed.

 ## Run examples